john-db/bi-partition_function/partition_function/README.md

-Python implementation of the partition function.
-To run the partition function, run the file main.py using python:
+Python implementation of the bi-partition function.
+To run the bi-partition function, run the file main.py using python:

 python main.py -h